s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 Appreciate any feedback I can get on this.
 <br>
-If you want me to include any new positional embedding, please raise it as an issue.
+If you want me to include any new positional embedding, feel free to raise it as an issue.
 <br><br>